adjust/unity_sdk/README.md

 After running, the script writes the log file `AdjustPostBuildiOSLog.txt` at the root of the Unity project with log messages of the script run.

-#### <a id="build-script-android">Android build script
+#### <a id="post-build-android">Android post build tasks

-The Android build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildAndroid.py`.
-It changes the `AndroidManifest.xml` file located at `Assets/Plugins/Android/`.
-The problem with this approach is that the manifest file used for the Android package was the same one as before the build process ended.
+Android post build tasks are performing changes in `AndroidManifest.xml` file located at `Assets/Plugins/Android/`.
+The problem with this approach with `Unity 4.x.y` is that the manifest file used for the Android package was the same one as before the build process ended.
 To mitigate this, simply run the build again, using the manifest created or changed by the previous run, or click on the menu `Assets → Adjust → Fix AndroidManifest.xml` so the script can run before the build process.
 Either way, it is only necessary to do this step once, as long the manifest file remains compatible with the adjust SDK.

 ![][menu_android]

+Android post build tasks in `Unity 5.x.y` do not have these issues and all tasks are performed instantly after build process is done.

+Android post build process initially checks for presence of `AndroidManifest.xml` file in Android plugins folder.
 If there is no `AndroidManifest.xml` file at `Assets/Plugins/Android/` it creates a copy from our compatible manifest file `AdjustAndroidManifest.xml`.
 If there is already an `AndroidManifest.xml` file, it checks and changes the following:

 1. Adds the adjust broadcast receiver.
 For more details, consult the official [Android SDK README][android].